harrisonmiller13/pandas-pipeline/README.md

 NLTK was then used to tokenize the address field
 After tokenizing the address field, we are able to extract the state and create a column for it using the pipeline

+Using pandas pipline, one can easily and quickly put together a pipline for incoming new data with very few lines of code